-He was the DCE (Deputy Chief Executive) of LTA, overseeing the implementation of MRT /road projects and smooth running of the land transport system in Singapore.
+He was the DCE (Deputy Chief Executive) of LTA, overseeing the implementation of MRT/road projects and smooth running of the land transport system in Singapore.
 Mr Lim retired in 2012.

-Mr Lim is currently a board member of Transitlink Pte Ltd, adviser for DTSS2, PUB Deep Sewer Tunnel Project.
+Mr Lim is currently a board member of Transitlink Pte Ltd, adviser for DTSS2, PUB Deep Sewer Tunnel Project and Council member of the Public Transport Council.